ledsouza/trato-tech/README.md

 ![Badge em progresso](https://img.shields.io/badge/Status-Development-yellow)

-Trato Tech is a e-commerce web application built with React, Redux, and JavaScript, focused on selling technology products.
+Trato Tech is an e-commerce web application built with React, Redux, and JavaScript, focused on selling technology products.
 The application allows users to browse through different categories of products, add them to their cart, and proceed to checkout.
+It also provides functionality for managing the product inventory.

 ## Technologies Used:

-* **Front-end:**
    * React
    * Redux
    * JavaScript